shaik1002/biggitlabbomb/doc/policy/experiment-beta-support.md

   or with less notice than for generally available features.
 - Have a low risk of data loss.
 - Have a user experience that is complete or near completion.
-- Can be equivalent to partner "Public Preview" status.

 ## Generally available (GA)